 Lack of sleep is another cause of dark under-eye circles.
 When you don’t get enough sleep, your body produces the hormone cortisol, which increases the volume of blood in your body, including the blood vessels under your eyes which then become engorged and can be seen through the skin, showing up as dark circles.
 Aiming for a steady seven to nine hours of sleep a night will help to prevent these circles from appearing on your face.
 For maximum results at bedtime, elevate your head with two or three pillows to drain the fluid that accumulates under your eyes due to water retention.
 This will help to eliminate under-eye bags that cast dark shadows.

-Get Your Allergies under Control
+Get Your Allergies Under Control

 Another common cause of dark under-eye circles is allergies.
 Nasal congestion caused by allergies dilates the veins and increases the blood flow to the nose, which enlarges the blood vessels around the eyes and results in dark circles.
 Take antihistamines for seasonal allergies or go to the doctor and get tested for food allergies, so you will know which foods to reduce or avoid in your diet.
-The allergy may also be caused by a chemical or other types of irritant in your environment, which can also be tested by your doctor.
+The allergy may also be caused by chemicals or other types of irritants in your environment, which can also be tested by your doctor.

 Use a Cold Compress on Your Eyes